folio-org/stripes-experiments/stripes-connect/api.md

 things: declare a _manifest_, which describes what data elements it wants to manage and how to link them to services; and call the `connect()` method on itself.

+### Note

+This document describes the API as we wish it to be.
+The present version of the code implements something similar to this, but not identical.
+In what follows, additional notes mark such divergences.

 ## The Connection Manifest